tud-hri/joan/docs/setup-carla-windows.md

 Download Unreal Engine 4.24.x and use the default install settings.
 Make sure to run it in order to check that everything was properly installed.
 Also, when right-clicking on `CarlaUE4.uproject` in `C:\carla\Unreal\CarlaUE4`, you should see an option to Generate Visual Studio project files (but don't click it).

 !!!
 Note
-    If you get an error while installing the Unreal engine stating you do_while_running not have permission to install to ... (error code like DP-06), exit the Epic Games installer.
+    If you get an error while installing the Unreal engine stating you do not have permission to install to ... (error code like DP-06), exit the Epic Games installer.
 Also make sure to complete quit the program (check in the system tray; is the Epic Game icon still there?
 Right-click &rarr; Exit).
 Then, run the Epic Game installer as administrator (right-click on Epic Game installer &rarr; Run as administrator).
 This should enable you to start the install.

 ### Python3 x64